 As a former television journalist, Ms. Hagen knows a lot about engaging an audience.
 She is adept at using social media to capture the attention of travelers, feeding them useful information and carefully selected tidbits, all with the goal of turning prospective travelers into overnights.

-Mr. Jones pairs his travel and writing passions to inspire others to pack their bags.
+Mr. Jones uses his travel, writing and photography passions to inspire others to pack their bags.
 He’s a former journalist and a skilled communicator who believes that one of the best parts of travel is the moment one decides to take a trip.
-Mr. Jones loves using words to help people find those moments.
+Mr. Jones loves using words and images to help people find those moments.

 Mr. Warhurst is a builder of websites, both large and small.
 He has a versatile mind, one that can think in both visual design and computer code.
 Mr. Warhurst loves portraying unique places through the websites he creates, using the enticing images to move people to experience these destinations for themselves.